WomenAndTech/static-site/README.md

 ### Customizing the Templates

 PHP variables are included in the templates to customize the page themes, title and various snippets of content.
-Notes are included in the templates file for the different variable options.
+Notes and instructions are included in the templates file for the different variable options.
 Below is an example snippet.

 ```
 <?php